mavlenlabs/mavlenlabs/README.md

 <br/>

-<h3>We partner with founders to build apps, SaaS platforms,<br/>and AI products — from idea to shipped.</h3>
+<h3>WWe're a product studio.
+We partner with founders to build apps, SaaS products, and AI tools - from the first whiteboard sketch to a live, scalable product.</h3>

 <p>Not an agency.
 Not a dev shop.<br/>We work like a founding team.</p>